orta/relay-redwood-app-example/README.md

 # Redwood with Relay

-Relay is a great GraphlQL API client for building scalable GraphQL driven projects.
+Relay is a great GraphQL API client for building scalable GraphQL driven projects.
+The mindshare for GraphQL clients is a bit like type-systems in JS a few years ago, the vast majority of people use JavaScript (Apollo) and think that the freedom and flexibility is great (Apollo is a good client).
+However, if you work with a solid type system in JS, you've _very_ unlikely to go back.
+Relay is TypeScript to Apollo's JavaScript, featuring an incredibly tight feedback cycle and the removal of an entire suite of developer and user concerns in exchange for some restraints on how you build.

 ## Setting up the client